JayWalker512/CryptoNoter/README.md

 ## UPDATES
 19/12/17 - Project has been modified and updated.
 CryptoNoter now supports mining for ByteCoin (BCN), Monero (XMR) and Electroneum (ETN) coins.
 This is a huge step forward for this project and i aim to support majority of the cryptonote currencies in future.
 Please consider a donation for my developments.
 You donation will support this project greatly.
 To update your miner, go to /srv/CryptoNoter and run git pull.

-18/12/17 - Project has been modified and updated.
-CryptoNoter now supports mining for both Monero (XMR) and Electroneum (ETN) coins.
+18/12/17 - CryptoNoter now supports mining for both Monero (XMR) and Electroneum (ETN) coins.

 <img src='https://www.cryptonoter.com/img/monero-logo.png' /><img src='https://www.cryptonoter.com/img/electroneum-logo.png' /><img src='https://www.cryptonoter.com/img/bytecoin-logo.png' />